Follow this link to order your prescriptions online

 How to order prescriptions?

 Prescriptions are best ordered online.
 You need to register to use our online repeat prescription ordering service.
-This can be done in person at the surgery.
+Please follow the advice on the Digital Support Page.

 If you would like support and guidance with accessing online ordering, or any other online services please visit our digital inclusion information.